mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

   repeatFn({ _int_ : '-3', _fn_ : printToConsole });
 ```

-Remember where we suggested you shouldn't copy our first code example
+Remember where we begged not to copy our first code example?
-because it was "awful?"
-Now the code is impervious to type errors, readable,
+Now the code is impervious to most type errors, readable,
 testable, maintainable, and well documented.
-If your going to copy any code,
+If you insist on
-this is the example you want.
+copying some code we recommend this version.

 ## 4.5 Test the Code
 We can use tools like `Istanbul` and `nodeunit` along with the in-line API